Michael V. Vitiello, PhD

 Scientific Societies:

-Dr. Vitiello is the President of the Sleep Research Society (SRS).
+Dr. Vitiello is the past President of the Sleep Research Society (SRS).
 He previously serviced the SRS as a member of the Board of Directors, as the Section Head for Circadian Rhythms, and as Chair of both the International Outreach Program Task Force and International Outreach Program Committee.

-Dr. Vitiello serves the American Academy of Sleep Medicine (AASM) as a member of the Circadian Rhythms Section Steering Committee.
-He previously served the AASM as a member of the Research Committee, the International Affairs Committee, the AASM Sleep Scoring Manual Revision Aging and Digital Task Forces, and the AASM Circadian Rhythms Sleep Disorders Task Force.
+Dr. Vitiello previously served the American Academy of Sleep Medicine (AASM) as a member of the Circadian Rhythms Section Steering Committee, the Research Committee, the International Affairs Committee, the AASM Sleep Scoring Manual Revision Aging and Digital Task Forces, and the AASM Circadian Rhythms Sleep Disorders Task Force.

-Dr. Vitiello served the Associated Professional Sleep Societies (APSS) as Chair of the Scientific Program Committee, responsible for organizing the scientific program for the Sleep Research Society’s and the American Academy of Sleep Medicine’s combined annual meeting.
+Dr. Vitiello previously chaired the Scientific Program Committee of the Associated Professional Sleep Societies (APSS), responsible for organizing the scientific program for the SRS and AASM combined annual meeting.

 Dr. Vitiello is a Fellow (Health Sciences) of the Gerontological Society of America (GSA), and a founding member of the International College of Geriatric Psychopharmacology (ICGP).